Amanda Price and Jessica Bellows / Whitby PL

 This poster will detail our experiences using social media to promote our Summer Reads program and perform reader’s advisory through online channels.
 It will explore our process for developing posts, and will detail the triumphs and challenges of using different aspects of social media to engage with the community.

 Since the implementation of the government run program STRIVE, the St. Lawrence College Cornwall campus library sought to put forward a collaborative effort with local high schools to fill gaps in information literacy at the secondary level, therefore better preparing high school students for their entrance into the postsecondary world.

-Breaking Bridges and Destroying Trust: How Communities Are Harmed When Libraries Protect Hateful Speech
+Breaking Bridges and Destroying Trust: How Communities Are Harmed When Libraries Protect Hate Speech

 H. E. Casson